geeksville/Micro-RTSP/README.md

+# Micro-RTSP

+This is a small library which can be used to serve up RTSP streams from resource constrained MCUs.

-Copyright 2018 S. Kevin Hester-Chow, License TBD
+Copyright 2018 S. Kevin Hester-Chow, Licensed GNU GENERAL PUBLIC LICENSE under the Version 3

 # Credits